What Are The Best Strategies For Streamlining Your Curriculum?

 First, let’s look at what the standards mean by more ‘depth.’
 For example, fifth graders need to “conduct short research projects that use several sources to build knowledge through investigation of different aspects of a topic.”
 This means that students need to be able to find and read with comprehension several sources on the same topic.
 They need to evaluate those sources for relevance and validity.
 Finally, the learners need to demonstrate that they have built knowledge about different aspects of the topic.

 This is just one example of how the Common Core requires teachers and students to spend extended amounts of time on one topic.
 The problem is there simply is not enough time to spend days or weeks studying one topic unless changes are made.
 In our recent book, Less is More in Elementary School: Strategies for Thriving in a High-Stakes Environment, we suggest a variety of ways to find the time required for the in-depth teaching and learning needed for the Common Core Standards.
 Here, we’ll focus on three major strategies; integrating, combining, and cutting.

-If we want to prepare students for the Common Core and lifelong learning, we can’t keep adding to the curriculum.
+If we want to prepare students for lifelong learning, we can’t keep adding to the curriculum.
 One response is to integrate, combine, and cut.
-Less is more!
+Less is more.